krowmedy/krowmedy.github.io/_posts/2023-06-5-what-is-this-site.md

 As I grew older, it felt unnecessary to have a website.
 There are very valid privacy concerns and a lot of people don’t want to tell the whole world about themselves.
 But maybe for me the deeper reason was that I didn’t want to show the world who I was.

 After moving to the US in 2010, there was a background embarrassment I used to feel whenever I used to go outside.
-It came from the feeling of being judged for not looking like the majority race; not speaking like them; not understanding their colloquialisms; not being fashionably groomed or dressed.
+It came from the feeling of being judged; for not looking like the majority race; not speaking like them; not understanding their colloquialisms; not being fashionably groomed or dressed.

 This embarrassment is real and I feel all Indians have it.
 It comes from a long rooted colonial inferiority complex that’s reinforced by the Indian media and Indians themselves.
 Many Indians who are fairly well-settled in the US, consider “fresh-off-the-boat Indians” an embarrassment.
 I have found this to be more pronounced in the second generation of Indian immigrants (American kids with Indian parents) who hate Indians (see [Indian Matchmaking](https://www.netflix.com/title/80244565) for prime examples).
 But it’s not restricted to well-settled Indians either.
 A brief story to illustrate that point